javascript-tutorial/ru.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 # Global object

 The global object provides variables and functions that are available anywhere.
-Mostly, the ones that are built into the language or the host environment.
+Mostly, the ones that are built into the language or the host environment1.

 In a browser it is named "window", for Node.js it is "global", for other environments it may have another name.